phil-willis/phil-willis.github.io/_posts/github.md

 # Github
-- Github is basically Git in the cloud, it allows you to share with others
+- Github is basically Git in the cloud, it allows you to collaborate with others
-- You can make private and public repos
+- You can make private and public repos in Github
-- In your source code you can add some github config files in the `.github` folder
+- In your source code you can add some github config files in the `./.github` folder
 - Some common files are:
   ```
   ├── CODEOWNERS